Warfields/HomePage/acmresearch.rst

         - If it is possible to have the final software delivery date after summer session one it is highly recommend to have it be submitted as Computer Science Field Session project.
-          Contact `Christopher Painter-Wakefield <cpainter@mines.edu>`_
+          Contact `Christopher Painter-Wakefield <cpainter@mines.edu>`_.
-        - Otherwise it can be submitted as an ACM open source project, and has to adhere to ACM's `internal project policies`__,
+        - Paid work is always an option to ensure that your team has immediate and dedicated work.
+We can assemble a team for your research who can do the long term development required.
-        - Lastly, paid work is always an option to ensure that your team has immediate and dedicated work.
+        - Otherwise it can be submitted as an ACM open source project, and has to adhere to ACM's `internal project policies`__.
+If you go this route you need to make sure that the project is well supported by your team, please contact `Sumner Evans <jonathanevans@mines.edu>`_.
 #.
 Long Term IT Position
     - For long term project maintenance such Systems Administration and Database Management, and long term data analysis we can provide quality